Why Your Website Isn’t Generating Leads (and 7 Fixes)

 3. Features everywhere, benefits nowhere

 “We build WordPress sites” is a feature.
 “Launch a fast site that wins enquiries” is a benefit.
+If your website is not generating leads, it may be because visitors can’t quickly see what they gain.

 Fix it

-4. Weak brand signals & proof
+4. Weak brand signals and proof

 Fix it

-- Place 2–3 testimonials near CTAs; add badges/associations if relevant.
+- Place 2–3 testimonials near CTAs and add a short “Who we help” block.

 5. Low trust before the first click